nginxinc/ansible-role-nginx-config/CONTRIBUTING.md

 ### Ansible Guidelines

 *   Run `molecule lint` over your code to automatically resolve a lot of `yaml` and Ansible style issues.
-*   Run `molecule test --all` on your code before you submit a PR to catch any potential issues.
+*   Run `molecule test` on your code before you submit a PR to catch any potential issues.
+If you are testing a specific molecule scenario, run `molecule test -s <scenario>`.
+If you are testing the NGINX Plus scenario (`plus`), you will need to procure an NGINX Plus license (check out the [NGINX Plus developer license FAQ](https://www.nginx.com/developer-license-faqs/) to find out how to request one).
 *   Follow these guides on some good practices for Ansible:
     *   <https://www.ansible.com/blog/ansible-best-practices-essentials>
     *   <https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html>